Spotted salamander: Habitat and dispersal

 The spotted salamander usually lives in mature forests with ponds or ephemeral vernal pools for breeding sites.
 Vernal pools are suitable breeding sites for these amphibians as they dry often enough to exclude fish that eat the salamander eggs and larvae, while retaining water long enough to allow amphibian larvae to complete development and metamorphose into terrestrial adults.
 A study showed larger pools (as opposed to smaller pools) had more egg masses, higher occupancy, and higher larval survival rates for spotted salamanders.
 Outside of the breeding season, these salamanders spend their time in forests with well-drained soils that contain many burrows dug by small mammals.
 They have also been known to be absent from landscapes and forest with canopy cover below 30%.

+Juveniles are the main source of population dispersion.
+They prefer forest over successional forest over fields.
+They can detect forest from 10 m away.
+Early successional forest could be an ecological trap.

 Salamander populations from nearby pools form genetically-distinct metapopulations.
 Subpopulations within 4.8 kilometers share a higher proportion of genes, while populations greater than 4.8 kilometers share a smaller proportion of genes.
 Inter-population dispersal is likely mediated by both species-specific behaviors and natural limitations.
+Spotted salamanders have significant variation in length and body mass both within and between populations.
+Variation within a population is typically greater than variation between populations leading to the theory that variation is due to microhabitat and level of heterogeneity rather than genetic distinction.